-The Mendon Moraine blocked the river’s course again, where it is thought that it once followed Irondequoit Creek’s journey from its origin in Honeoye Falls to Irondequoit Bay.
-An origin not far from Honeoye Creek which flows into the Genesee River.
+The Mendon Moraine blocked the river’s course again, where it once followed Irondequoit Creek’s journey from its origin in Honeoye Falls to Irondequoit Bay.
+A source not far from Honeoye Creek, which flows into the Genesee River.

 The Pre-Glacial Course of the Middle Portion of the Genesee River by R. H. Whitbeck